Yelp/paasta/docs/source/autoscaling.rst

   Autoscaling parameters:

   :setpoint: the target utilization the controller aims for.
 Defaults to 0.8 (80%).
-  :delay: the number of seconds the decision policy must wait before fetching new data.
-Defaults to 600.
   :Kp: the proportional control constant.
 Defaults to 0.2.
   :Ki: the integral control constant.
 Defaults to 0.2.
   :Kd: the derivative control constant.
 Defaults to 0.05.